WangKaifei/homebrew-cask/USAGE.md

 ## Updating/Upgrading Casks

 Since the Homebrew-Cask repository is a Homebrew Tap, you’ll pull down the latest Casks every time you issue the regular Homebrew command `brew update`.
-Currently, Homebrew-Cask cannot always detect if an application has been updated.
-You can force an update via the command `brew cask install --force`.
-We are working on improving this.
+You can check for outdated Casks with `brew cask outdated` and install the outdated Casks with `brew cask upgrade`.
+Many applications update themselves, so their Casks are ignored by `brew cask outdated` and `brew cask upgrade`.
+This behaviour can be overridden by adding `--greedy` to the command.

 It is generally safe to run updates from within an application.

 ## Updating/Upgrading the Homebrew-Cask Tool

-Homebrew [automatically taps and keeps Homebrew-Cask updated](https://github.com/caskroom/homebrew-cask/pull/15381). `brew update` is all that is required.
+Homebrew [automatically taps and keeps Homebrew-Cask updated](https://github.com/Homebrew/homebrew-cask/pull/15381). `brew update` is all that is required.

 ## Additional Taps (optional)